hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 #### US Core
-[US Core Implementation Guide 7.0.0](https://hl7.org/fhir/us/core/STU7/) defines the expected capabilities of systems to promote interoperability and data exchange within the US healthcare context.
-It provides the following capability statements:
+[US Core Implementation Guide 7.0.0](https://hl7.org/fhir/us/core/STU7/) defines the expected capabilities of systems to support interoperability and clinical data exchange in the US healthcare context.
+It includes two capability statements:
-- [US Core Client CapabilityStatemt](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) that desribes the expected expected capabilities of the US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
+- [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) that desribes the expected capabilities of the US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
 - [US Core Server CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-server.html) that describes the expected capabilities of the US Core Server actor which is responsible for providing responses to the queries submitted by the US Core Requestors.
+#####
 ##### Additional requirements
 The following US Core capability statements introduce additional conformance expectations.
 Implementers are advised to note that some code changes may be required for full compliance.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>